DavideMurro/MarioAI/README.md

   Default language used by the application
 - **defaultStableDiffusionApiUrl**
   Default API url for stable diffusion used by the application
+- **defaultAiCompanionApiUrl**
+  Default API url for AI Companion used by the application

 ## Demo link